SKNZ/BoiteMaker/README.md

 Creates boxes.

 Made by Floran NARENJI & Robin VINCENT-DELLEUZE as a part of the Ensimag Ada course.
+Comments in the code are written in French due to school-related constraints.
+Executables will be found in the bin folder after build.

 Build instructions:
 - With gprbuild: run "gprbuild" in the root directory of the projet